Otorrhea: causes and treatment of fluid or discharge from the ear

 What are the symptoms of otorrhea?

-The most noticeable otorrhea symptoms are simply drainage from the ear.
-This drainage may appear in several different ways: it may be odorless or have a distinct, foul smell; it may be thick or thin in consistency; and it may be clear, yellow, greenish or bloodied in color.
-The exact appearance of the ear discharge will vary depending on what is causing the ear to drain.
-Other otorrhea symptoms include:
+Otorrhea is a symptom of an underlying problem.
+However, the drainage may have different characteristics: it may be odorless or have a distinct, foul smell; it may be thick or thin in consistency; and it may be clear, yellow, greenish or bloodied in color.
+The exact appearance of the ear discharge will vary depending on the cause.
+Other symptoms that frequently occur along with otorrhea include:

-To receive an otorrhea diagnosis, your healthcare provider will perform a variety of physical exams to determine the cause behind your ear drainage.
-These may include:
+To diagnose otorrhea, your healthcare provider will perform a physical exam to determine the cause of your ear drainage.
+This may include:

 • Vitals check for a fever